hooverken/ARMPowershell/README.md

 This script applies the necessary Azure IAM role assignments and NTFS ACLs changes to configure an [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) share for use with [FSLogix Profile Containers](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-file-share).

-*This script was substantially revamped in September 2022 to eliminiate a number of legacy dependencies and hopefully make it easier to use.
+*This script was substantially revamped in September 2022 to eliminate a number of legacy dependencies and hopefully make it easier to use.
 If you used an older version please update.*

 It is strongly recommended to run with the `-Verbose` parameter for more detail on what it is doing.